microsoft/Azure-Analytics-and-AI-Engagement/HealthCare/Readme-shell.md

 4. You may be prompted to select a subscription in case your account has multiple subscriptions.

-Your Accelerator environment is now set up.
+Your environment is now set up.